trevorassaf/organic-dump-client-manifest/README.md

-# Manifest Git Repository for the Organic Dump project #
+# Manifest Git Repository for the Organic Dump Client Project #